39 Requirements & Assumptions #

 The network architecture is based on the following components:

-Management network: This network is used for the management of the ATIP nodes.
+Management network: This network is used for the management of downstream cluster nodes.
 It is used for the out-of-band management.
 Usually, this network is also connected to a separate management switch, but it can be connected to the same service switch using VLANs to isolate the traffic.

-Control-plane network: This network is used for the communication between the ATIP nodes and the services that are running on them.
-This network is also used for the communication between the ATIP nodes and the external services, like the
+Control-plane network: This network is used for the communication between the downstream cluster nodes and the services that are running on them.
+This network is also used for the communication between the nodes and the external services, like the

 DHCP